of graduate employers say relevant experience is essential to getting a job with them

 You may be eligible for the Learner Support Fund, which assists college students with course-related costs such as essential uniform, equipment and travel.
 For more information, please visit our Financial Support for College Students page.

-University College Birmingham has People 1st Gold Hospitality accreditation, and carries Centre of Excellence status for Patisserie and Confectionery, Food and Beverage Service, Fish and Shellfish, and Butchery and Game.
+University College Birmingham has People 1st Gold Hospitality accreditation, and carries Centre of Excellence status for Patisserie and Confectionery, Food and Beverage Service, and Fish and Shellfish.

 Accreditations, endorsements and partnerships